CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/01-How-to-get-up-to-speed-as-Developer-using-Cloud-Environment-Development.md

 ## Goal

-The goal of this challenge is to setup Microsoft Dev Box and prepare for the first use
+The goal of this challenge is to setup a Cloud environment development tool which is Microsoft Dev Box as and prepare for the first use.

 ### Task 1: Create a Dev Box